Memory-induced active particle ratchets: Mean currents and large deviations: Mean current

 \subsection{Heavy-tailed ratchets and current reversal}

 In previous subsections we described a general method to obtain mean ratchet currents and verified it using phase-type waiting-time distributions.
-Now, we apply the same approach to make predictions about currents when the waiting-time distributions in both the forward and backward channels are heavy-tailed and therefore there is no equivalent hidden-Markov representation.
-In particular, we examine the case where the waiting-time distributions have infinite mean and moments.
+Now, we apply the same approach to make predictions about currents when the waiting-time distributions in both the forward and backward channels are heavy-tailed and therefore there is no equivalent hidden-Markov representation. \textcolor{black}{CTRWs} with heavy-tailed waiting-time distributions have been studied extensively and analyzed via fractional differential equations \cite{Metzler_anomolous_diffusion, Meerschaert2018ChapterFH, gorenflo2008continuoustimerandomwalk, Hilfer_fractional_master_equations}.

-In such systems, we discover that the reorientation mechanism can be exploited to generate a ratchet current even when the mean (time-intensive) current in each channel, without reorientations, would tend to zero at long times due to the heavy tails.
+In particular, we examine the case where both waiting-time distributions have infinite mean and moments.
+Here the time-averaged current in each channel, without reorientations, would tend to zero at long times and yet we shall discover that the reorientation mechanism can be exploited to generate a nonzero overall current.
+We thus extend our previous ratchet definition to include systems of this type, although one cannot strictly compare the (infinite) means of the heavy-tailed waiting times.
 In effect, the inclusion of exponentially-distributed reorientations truncates the heavy tails, meaning that moments of the conditional waiting-time densities $W_{|\mathbf{m'}\rangle \to |\mathbf{m}\rangle}(\tau)$ are finite and hence that \eqref{mean_j} should still hold although the expansions of Sec.~\ref{expansions_section} no longer apply.

 To exemplify heavy-tailed densities, we choose Mittag-Leffler distributions of the form \cite{Mittag-Leffler_1}